Gomez315/StepperCommutator/README.md

 ## Schematics

+##Software
+Software is written in arduino software.
+To download the arduino go to: https://www.arduino.cc/en/Main/Software

 ## Appendix
 All electronic spreadsheets, website links of parts and other useful informatioin is inside the appendeix folder.